Welcome to today's edition of the Rush 24-7 podcast.

 Blah, blah, blah.

-I just want you to get ready.
+And I just want you to get ready.

-This is how the drive-by's work.
+This is how the drive-bys work.

 They drove through there.

-They drove through there and lobbed their little journalism grenades all in the aftermath, and they're coming back to do it again.
+They drove through there and lobbed their little journalism grenades all in the aftermath.

-And it's uh, you know, time to be prepared.
+And it's time to be prepared.

-Almost a year after Hurricane Katrina caused the country's largest mass migration since a dust bowl.
+Almost a year after Hurricane Katrina caused the country's largest mass migration since a Dust Bowl, as many as 150,000 evacuees still live in Houston.

-And increasingly many are indicating they no longer plan to go home.
+And increasingly, many are indicating they no longer plan to go home.

 To many Houstonians, that's overstaying the welcome.